datacommonsorg/docsite/bigquery/query_property_places.md

 grand_parent: BigQuery
 ---

-# Query Category: Properties of Places (and other entities)
+# Query Category: Properties (Statistics/Variables) of (about) Places (and other entities)

-* Latest value from preferred source for a single variable:
+* Latest value from preferred source for a single variable, e.g. the latest population of CA:

 ```sql
 SELECT Obs.Value AS Value